xcoderzach/LiveView/docs/api.md

 #####LiveViewCollection.get(id)

-Returns the view at index `id`.
-If two arguments are used, function returns the first element with data where key arg1 === arg2
+Returns the view at index `id` in the collection.

 ###length